 GSTR-1 is the first step in the ladder and helps to auto-populate GSTR-3 and GSTR-2A for the dealer itself and for the dealer to whom the supply have been made respectively.

-Once the checklist is handy, the tax payer needs to log in to the GSTN portal with the user ID and the password.
-After logging in the following steps need to be performed:
+Once the checklist is handy, the taxpayer needs to start GSTR1 filing process, log in to the GSTN portal with the user ID and the password.
+After logging in the following steps to file GSTR 1 need to be performed:

 It covers all the taxable supplies made to the registered taxable person including normal taxable supplies, all supplies made under reverse charge and supplies done by e-commerce operators.
 Taxable outward supplies made to registered persons [including UIN holders] other than supplies mentioned in Table 6.